 Before the development of the Laguiole in the early 19th century, other French folding knives could be found, such as the "Capuchadou" (or "capujadou").
 This knife was used for all daily tasks, from preparing lunch to care for their flocks of sheep.
 Fontenille Pataud offers a multitude of original French knives as well as some contemporary models, they are all considered by many to be some of the best French pocket knives money can buy.

-All French knife from Fontenille Pataud features our "What You See Is What You Get" option.
+All French knife from Fontenille Pataud features our "This is It" option.
 In other words, the knife on the photos is the one that will be shipped.
 Take a look at the collections

 The Corsican series offer by Fontenille Pataud were created with Antoine Zuria and Robert Beillonnet (Awareded skillest custom French knife maker in 1997 and 2000).
 These knives feature an easy opening and locking blade system making it safer to use.
 The flexibility of the precision mechanism makes the knives easy to open and close.
 As with all Fontenille Pataud pocket knives, the cutting edge of the blades is protected by a solidly fixed blade stop.
 The Fontenille Pataud collection of knives are considered by many to be some of the best French pocket knives money can buy.
 100% Made in France.
-Each knife in this collection features our "What You See Is What You Get" option.
+Each knife in this collection features our "This is It" option.
 In other words, the knife on the photos is the one that will be shipped.
 Take a look

 Nontron Pocket Knives